glFusion/analytics/README.md

 The default for this setting is "False" to improve performance.

 Keep in mind that the rendered autotag value will be visible in the page source code.

+#### IP Addresses to Block
+To prevent tracking your internal usage and skewing statistics, enter one or more IP addresses which will not include the tracking codes.